 Mapping and research

-The EPA conducted a series of mapping and research projects to improve knowledge of the location of threatened plants, animals and ecological communities in native forests in NSW.
+The EPA has conducted a series of mapping and research projects to improve knowledge about forest regeneration and the location of threatened plants, animals and ecological communities in native forests in NSW.

 About private native forestry

 Private Native Forestry Code of Practice

 The Private Native Forestry (PNF) Codes of Practice (the PNF Code) establish a regulatory framework for the sustainable management of forests, guiding private native forestry operations in NSW.
 They are the key document against which the EPA assesses compliance of native forestry operations on private land.

 About public native forestry